Python Basic Syntax

 Indentation is the number of spaces before the starting of every code line.
 Indentation in Python is used to indicate a block of code.
 The scope of loops, functions, and classes in Python is defined by indentation and whitespace.
 Curly brackets are commonly used in other programming languages for this.

-The following example will give indentation error:
+The following code will result in an indentation error:

 if 10 < 15: